whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Block.md

 ## Notes
 ### [⁽¹⁾](#textures) Textures
-Despite the fact that the textures array expects 6 entries (for bottom, top, front, back, right and left faces), there are several predefined configurations that can be used for easier texture applying:
+Despite the fact that the textures array expects 6 entries (for bottom, top, front, back, right and left faces), there are several predefined configurations that can be used for applying textures easier:
-- If there is only one texture, it is applied on all faces
+- If there is only one texture: it is applied to all faces of the block.
-- If there are 2 textures, 1st texture is applied to bottom and top, and the 2nd one is applied to the rest of the faces
+- If there are 2 textures: 1st texture is applied to bottom and top faces, and the 2nd one is applied to the rest.
-- If there are 3 textures, 1st and 2nd textures are applied to the bottom and top faces, and the 3rd one is applied to the rest of the faces
+- If there are 3 textures: 1st is the bottom face, 2nd is the top face, and the 3rd is applied to the rest of the faces.
-- If there are more than 3 textures but less than 6, the game will crash
+- If there are more than 3 textures but less than 6: the game will crash.
+Sorry?

 ### [⁽²⁾](#render_type) Render types
-There are several possible values built-in values that can be used to define how a block looks like:
+There are several built-in values (between -1 and 13) that can be used to define how a block looks like:
 - `-1`: Entity model (sign, invisible)
+- `0`: Full block
 - `1`: Plant (flowers, reeds)
 - `2`: Torch
 - `3`: Fire